Last updated on

 SECOND STEP: Whisk together flour, salt, baking soda, and baking powder together in a medium-sized bowl.

-FOURTH STEP: Cover peanut butter cookie dough and chill dough for about 2 hours or until firm.
+FOURTH STEP: Cover peanut butter cookie dough and chill dough for about two hours or until firm.

 FIFTH STEP: Preheat oven to 375°F and spray a mini muffin pan with nonstick cooking spray.

-SIXTH STEP: Roll the dough into balls about an inch to an inch and a half in diameter.
+SIXTH STEP: Roll the peanut butter dough into balls about an inch to an inch and a half in diameter.
 That equals about one tablespoons worth.

-SEVENTH STEP: Place each cookie dough ball into the mini muffin tin.
+SEVENTH STEP: Place each of the cookie dough balls into the mini muffin tin.

 EIGHTH STEP: Bake cookies for 12 minutes or until light golden brown.
 While the cookies are baking, unwrap mini Reese’s peanut butter cups.